The ultimate guide to process factory performance

 Building Block #10 – The Control Point

-Control points are placed after time buffers or inventory buffers.
-They measure the frequency with which products, materials or resources were unavailable at crucial points within a supply chain even with the effective design and strategic placement of buffers.
+Control points are placed before and after time buffers or inventory buffers.
+They measure the frequency with which products, materials or resources were unavailable at crucial points within a supply chain.

 These building blocks can be used to represent any supply chain.
 Why is this helpful?